thinkb4/a-walk-in-react/day_02.md

 ### Props default value

 React allows you to set a **default value** to fall back on when none is specified.
 To do so, use destructuring and add a value using the assignment operator.
-If no value is provided or the value is undefined for that propertie, then the default value will be used.
+If no value is provided or the value is undefined for that property, then the default value will be used.
 If you want to avoid setting the default, but don't want to pass any value, you can set it to _0_ or _null_.

 ```javascript
 function Card({ name, house, age = 50 }) {